 1. Slowly apply pressure to the point until it feels like you are connecting with the pain that you want to relieve.

 The Acupressure Pain Relief book shows you how to hold and press these points to relieve pain using 400 illustrations.
-The book also contains pain reducing dietary considerations.
+The book also contains pain-reducing dietary considerations.

 I am often asked how I developed this Pain Relief program.
 After years of studying and practicing a wide range of holistic health methods, I created this Self‐Acupressure system.
 My experience using Acupressure for over forty years has shown that combining key Acupressure points with gentle stretches, movements, and deep breathing results in pain relief.

 Most people experience some relief fairly quickly, once they learn to do these techniques properly.
 However, people with a history of chronic pain usually have waves of progress, as well as setbacks.
 Please do not expect an immediate cure.
 From my clinical experience, I have found that people with chronic pain must consistently practice the methods in Acupressure Pain Relief on the average of three times a day to achieve long‐term benefits.
-It takes work to relieve pain naturally, without drugs, but it’s worth the effort.
+It takes work to relieve pain naturally, without drugs, but you’ll find that it’s worth the effort.